felixgwilliams/nbwipers/CommandLineHelp.md

 * `check` — check notebooks in a given path for elements that would be removed by `clean`
 * `clean` — clean a single notebook
 * `uninstall` — uninstall nbwipers as a git filter
+* `check-install` — check whether nbwipers is setup as a git filter

 ###### **Options:**